Amateur wrestling: Summer Olympics

-USA
+United States

 Until the early 1990s, the majority of women who participated in the sport had no other choice but to join the available men's teams.
 At the high school level, this may still be required in some areas depending on the number of wrestlers.
 Brookline High School in Brookline, Massachusetts was the first public school in America to create a varsity girls wrestling team.
 Girls have at times still competed against boys.

 University of Minnesota-Morris was the first university to create a varsity women's wrestling team.
 UMM's head coach, Doug Reese, followed in the footsteps of other schools like Missouri Valley College that pioneered programs for female wrestlers.
-University of the Cumberlands, Menlo College, Pacific University, and Neosho County CC.
-Cal-State Bakersfield are other schools that had a number of women competitors that only competed against each other or occasionally against Canadian college teams.
+University of the Cumberlands, Menlo College, Pacific University, and Neosho County Community College.
+Cal State Bakersfield are other schools that had a number of women competitors that only competed against each other or occasionally against Canadian college teams.

 As the sport continued to grow, coaches within women's wrestling formed the Women's Collegiate Wrestling Association (WCWA).
 This group created rules regarding eligibility, bylaws, and elected leaders for this association.
 Each year the number of intercollegiate programs continued to prosper with the WCWA now recognizing a total of 28 teams.
 Within these teams there are several who have National Collegiate Athletic Association (NCAA) affiliation and most of them are allowed to compete in the National Association of Intercollegiate Athletics (NAIA).

-There is also a national dual meet championship for women's intercollegiate teams that have been sponsored by the National Wrestling Coaches Association for the past 6 years; the world's top 16 teams compete in this event.
+There is also a national dual meet championship for women's intercollegiate teams that have been sponsored by the National Wrestling Coaches Association for the past six years; the world's top 16 teams compete in this event.

 In 2004, Missouri Valley College held the first Women's National Wrestling Championships which honored four individual champions.
-Later, the event would be hosted by the University of the Cumberlands in 2006.
+The event was later hosted by the University of the Cumberlands in 2006.